Anaerobic Digestion Biogas

 We successfully partner with engineering firms, design & build companies, and end-users to help identify and design the right H2S removal solution for site-specific requirements from the common mixed reactor to dry anaerobic digestion to plug flow anaerobic digestion processes.

-Our H2S removal solutions offer design flexibility and are often the most cost-effective and easy to operate technology for most AD biogas projects.
+Our H2S removal solutions offer design flexibility and are often the most cost-effective and easy-to-operate technology for most AD biogas projects.

-Variations in feedstock source and consistency, temperature changes, and fluctuations in water chemistry all can have a significant impact on the quantity of H2S included in the biogas stream.
+Variations in feedstock source and consistency, temperature changes, and fluctuations in water chemistry can all have a significant impact on the quantity of H2S included in the biogas stream.
 These variations in H2S concentrations can present significant challenges to conventional biological systems.

 Typical User Conditions